Newly diagnosed with Pearson Syndrome

 Understanding Pearson Syndrome

 Pearson Syndrome is a very rare primary mitochondrial disorder due to a mitochondrial DNA deletion.
-While each case is different, individuals are often at risk of anemia, impaired vision, hearing loss, cardiac rhythm disturbances, endocrine dysfunction, pancreatic insufficiency and kidney problems. -
+While each case is different, individuals are often at risk of anemia, impaired vision, hearing loss, cardiac rhythm disturbances, endocrine dysfunction, pancreatic insufficiency, challenges with feeding and growth and kidney problems. -

 Consider registering in the Champ Foundation Registry (CFR)